wpsharks/comet-cache/quick-cache/readme.txt

 Requires PHP v5.3+.
 The latest version of Quick Cache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 NOTE: the free version of Quick Cache (this new LITE version); while it remains fully functional and is more-than-adequate for most sites; is now limited in some ways.
 The following advanced features from the previous release are no longer available in the lite version: a custom MD5 Version Salt, custom Exclusion Patterns, a Clear Cache button in admin bar.
 These, and other features; are now available only in the pro version of the plugin.
 For further details, please see: <http://www.websharks-inc.com/product/quick-cache/>.

 == Changelog ==

+= v140605 =

+- **New Feature**: Branched Cache Structure.
+Cache files are now written to the cache directory using a more intuitive format of `PROTOCOL`/`HOSTNAME`/`PERMALINK` (e.g., `http/example-com/sample-page.html`).
+For more details, please see <https://github.com/WebSharks/Quick-Cache/wiki/Branched-Cache-Structure>
+- **New Feature**: 404 Page caching.
+It's now possible to enable/disable the caching of 404 requests.
+Enabling this feature generates a single cache file for your 404 Page and then symlinks future 404 requests to that cache file.
+See *Dashboard -> Quick Cache -> Plugin Options -> 404 Requests*.
+- **New Feature (Pro)**: HTML Compressor (experimental).
+This new experimental feature automatically combines and compresses CSS/JS/HTML code.
+See *Dashboard -> Quick Cache -> Plugin Options -> HTML Compressor*.
+For more details about how this feature works, please see <https://github.com/WebSharks/HTML-Compressor>
+- **New Feature (Pro)**: Auto-Cache Engine.
+When enabled, the Auto-Cache Engine will pre-cache your site at 15-minute intervals, rebuilding cache files when necessary (it will not rebuild cache files until they have expired).
+This helps eliminate the slowness a user may experience when visiting a page on your site that has not yet been cached.
+See *Dashboard -> Quick Cache -> Plugin Options -> Auto-Cache Engine*.
+- **New Feature**: Auto-Purge "Author Page".
+When a single Post/Page is changed in some way, Quick Cache can also purge any existing cache files for the associated Author Page.
+See *Dashboard -> Quick Cache -> Plugin Options -> Clearing the Cache*.
+(This option is enabled by default; disabling this requires Quick Cache Pro.)
+- **New Feature**: Auto-Purge "Category Archives".
+When a single Post/Page is changed in some way, Quick Cache can also purge any existing cache files for the associated Category archive views.
+See *Dashboard -> Quick Cache -> Plugin Options -> Clearing the Cache*.
+(This option is enabled by default; disabling this requires Quick Cache Pro.)
+- **New Feature**: Auto-Purge "Tag Archives".
+When a single Post/Page is changed in some way, Quick Cache can also purge any existing cache files for the associated Tag archive views.
+See *Dashboard -> Quick Cache -> Plugin Options -> Clearing the Cache*.
+(This option is enabled by default; disabling this requires Quick Cache Pro.)
+- **New Feature**: Auto-Purge "Custom Term Archives".
+When a single Post/Page is changed in some way, Quick Cache can also purge any custom Terms that may have their own Term archive views.
+See *Dashboard -> Quick Cache -> Plugin Options -> Clearing the Cache*.
+(This option is enabled by default; disabling this requires Quick Cache Pro.)
+- **Enhancement**: Improved conflict handling of other plugins using `ob_start()`.
+See <https://github.com/WebSharks/Quick-Cache/issues/97>
+- **Enhancement**: Added a postload filter for `status_header` so that Quick Cache can properly detect calls to the WP core function `status_header()`
+- **Enhancement**: The Quick Cache cache directory has been changed to `wp-content/cache/quick-cache/` to provide better organization of cache files and avoid interfering with another plugin that may also be writing to the `wp-content/cache/` directory.
+See <https://github.com/WebSharks/Quick-Cache/issues/123>
+- **Enhancement**: New detailed debugging notes (see *Dashboard -> Quick Cache -> Plugin Options -> Enable/Disable*).
+There is now an extra option to show detailed debugging information in addition to the Quick Cache notes in the HTML source.
+For now, this feature only applies when the HTML Compressor is enabled.
+- **Enhancement**: Better Debugging Notices.
+If Quick Cache is not caching a particular page (such as when a logged-in user visits the site and logged-in user caching is not enabled), Quick Cache will now report why that page is not being cached in the HTML notes.
+- **Enhancement**: Improved compatibility with the Nav Menu Roles plugin.
+See <https://github.com/WebSharks/quick-cache/issues/164>
+- **Bug Fix**: Obey custom content directories.
+If you have customized your `WP_CONTENT_DIR` and `WP_CONTENT_URL` constants to point somewhere other than the default, Quick Cache will now obey those and use your custom directory for storing cache files.
+See <https://github.com/WebSharks/Quick-Cache/issues/95>
+- **Bug Fix**: Scheduled posts now trigger the clearing of any associated archive views when those posts go live (assuming you have those archive views set to Auto-Purge in *Dashboard -> Quick Cache -> Plugin Options -> Clearing the Cache*).
+See <https://github.com/WebSharks/Quick-Cache/issues/26>
+- **Bug Fix**: Fixed a bug where saving a post as `draft` would trigger the Auto-Purge Post routine and clear the cache for that post.
+Now only purges post status `publish` and `private` and when transitioning from `publish` or `private` post status to `draft`, `future`, or `private`.
+See <https://github.com/WebSharks/Quick-Cache/issues/43>
+- **Bug Fix**: Split/paginated comments and multi-page Posts/Page cache files are now purged properly when the post cache is purged.
+See <https://github.com/WebSharks/Quick-Cache/issues/75>

 = v140104 =